 In strategic coaching sessions, I acknowledge the rep’s point of view and ask them to put themselves in the customer’s shoes.
 I ask questions like, “how do you think the customer will perceive that?” and “how do you think the customer will feel about that?”
 These types of conversations and exercises prepare the rep to have more engaging, well-balanced discussions.
 After all, what better way to handle objectives or buyer concerns than thinking like a customer before the conversation even starts?

 Now let’s look at this from a sales rep’s point of view.
-Buyers have access to information about companies, brands and products, making them savvier than ever.
+Buyers have access to information about companies, brands, and products, making them savvier than ever.
 Sales reps need to understand how they are perceived by customers so they can drive the deal to close.
 Their personality and attitude need to adjust based on interactions they’ve had with buyers in order to connect and be perceived as trustworthy.
 Their ability to recognize their own strengths provides the confidence they need to have effective and thoughtful conversations.
 At the same time, reps also need to recognize the behaviors that may jeopardize success and potentially threaten their credibility.

 This element revolves around control and the concept of personal accountability.
 Statistics show that when individuals regulate themselves, they are less likely to react too strongly.
 These people rarely attack others and are unlikely to make rushed or emotion-based decisions.
 This is when the saying “it’s not personal, it’s business” is most relatable.

 Sales enablement professionals can empower our sales team with the skills they need to determine their self-regulation behavior.
 We also can work with sales managers and leaders to define standards for the right behavior and motivate reps to take ownership of their development and success.
 By implementing something as simple as pre-call planning templates, we provide a framework that reps can use to better prepare for upcoming client conversations.
-These templates can be used to gather key pieces of information in advance, identify potential objections and a plan to address each objection, and outline goals for the call.
+These templates can be used to gather key pieces of information in advance, identify potential objections and a plan to address each objection and outline goals for the call.
 It becomes easier for the rep to self-regulate because they’re prepared.

-Let’s face it, thought: Sometimes what we do as sales enablement professionals is met with resistance.
+Let’s face it, though: Sometimes what we do as sales enablement professionals is met with resistance.
 How many times have you heard reps say things like, “I’m too busy to attend this training,” “I need to be selling,” and “I’m only here because my manager told me to be here.”
 When I hear these statements, I cringe and instinctively want to go on the defensive—I’m honestly offended.
 My time is valuable, too, but I know what I do will help the rep in the long run.

 This is when I become a true enablement master and practice self-regulation.
 Rather than follow my instinct, I take a step back and remember who I’m dealing with: sales reps who are pulled in every direction and are trying to close deals to put food on the table, all while working long hours and taking back-to-back calls every day.
 Oh, and they’re usually traveling while doing all of this, too.